 - Food will be delivered to students at their on-campus place of isolation/quarantine.

 - Students will receive support from Health Services during isolation and quarantine.

 - ALL PERSONAL HEALTH INFORMATION WILL REMAIN CONFIDENTIAL.

 Yes, we welcome prospective students and their families to campus for visits.
 All visits must be pre-arranged by calling 515-961-1624.
-Face masks or face shields must be worn while visiting campus.
+Face masks must be worn while visiting campus.